angle measurement accuracy context before you measure

 - Review the annotated export to confirm the marks still match the intended edges.

-When anyone who needs more reliable results from browser-based angle measurement need angle measurement accuracy
+When anyone who needs more reliable results from browser-based angle measurement need material

 - Preparing a lesson, worksheet, or explanation about photo perspective checks.

-- Checking a measured angle for angle measurement accuracy before exporting it as an image, PDF report, or table.
+- Checking a measured angle for topic before exporting it as an image, PDF report, or table.

 - Choosing the right tool for PDF page rendering rather than using one generic workflow for every problem.